kfdf/intrusive-index/README.md

 comp: (a: TKey, b: TKey) => number
 ```

-A comparator that is provided to define item ordering is also availabe as the `comp` property of the index.
+A comparator that is provided to define item ordering is also available as the `comp` property of the index.
 It can be used create unary comparators that define ranges in child tables, like so:

 ```js
 let childRows = childParentFk